lichess-org/lila-openingexplorer/README.md

 until | string | `3000/12` | Year/Month.
 Filter for games played in this month or earlier
 update | bool | `false` | Index new games from lila

 Response: Streamed `application/x-ndjson` with rows as follows.

-If `update` has not been requested the stream immediately terminates after the first row.
-Otherwise updated rows will be streamed until indexing has been completed.
+The stream terminates as soon as indexing is complete.
 Updates are throttled.
 The same row may be repeated to avoid timeouts.

 ```js
 {